zechau/modal-mobile/README.md

 A simple &amp; lightweight &amp; high performance method of displaying modal window for mobile only

 # why modal-mobile
-The modal-mobile doesn't relies on any javascirt library and takes advantages of the new featues of browser like 'queryseletor' and so on.
+The modal-mobile doesn't rely on any javascirt library and takes advantages of the new featues of browser like 'queryseletor' and so on.
 So it's really light-weight with high performance. that's amazing!
 Because of its light it's also easy to be customized!

 ## Installation
 ```html